 - Post-conviction Review Board (SB 5819).
 Sen. Darneille, prime sponsor.
 This bill would establish review of sentences for persons who are serving a long sentence, with the possibility of parole.

 SB 5819 was cut off in the Senate Ways and Means Committee.
-Efforts will continue in the 2020 sesson.
+Efforts will continue in the 2020 session.

 - Decriminalizing Driving with License Suspended 3.

 This bill would decriminalize driving with a license suspended level 3 (typically for failure to pay fines) and help offenders work out a method of payment.
 It would be a major help to low-income persons who get caught in a downward spiral because of failure to pay off fines.
-It would also save a great deal of court time.
+It would also save a great deal of court time and money.